History of the Emdoneni Cheetah Project

 Not long after receiving the original Cheetahs we received one injured Serval – and then it all happened; Emdoneni Cheetah project started.

 People learnt that injured or orphaned cat species could be brought to us for care and love.
 We are currently working closely with KZN Parks Board Wildlife Services who assist us in releasing off-spring back into the wild.
-Successful releasing of Serval, Caracal and African Wildcat has been done in Charters Creek, Phinda Game Reserve, Mkuze Falls Game Reserve and in the Bushlands area.
+Successful releasing of Cheetah, Serval, Caracal and African Wildcat has been done in the Cape Province, Charters Creek, Phinda Game Reserve, Mkuze Falls Game Reserve and in the Bushlands area.

 Emdoneni has successfully managed a “Cheetah Project” since 1994 and a “Serval project” since 1998 and part or vision is to provide and maintain an environmentally friendly and aesthetic wildlife centre.

 The value of this project is illustrated by favorable reports from international and local visitors whom have commented on the environmental education value of this project.